by Dr. Derelie (Dee) Mangin

 At RxISK we are interested in trying to find solutions – helping support the teamwork between doctor and patient around polypharmacy, and helping you work out whether you might be on too many drugs or could benefit from a lower dose of some of your drugs.
 We’ve used a parrot as the logo – parrots are chatty birds, they hang around where cocktails are served and they’re also intelligent.
 We’ve tried to create something that will help start the conversation and in doing so overcome some of the barriers to addressing polypharmacy.

-A RxISK Polypharmacy Index.
-To calculate your RxISK PI click here by checking on some of the things that increase the risk of you taking a drug cocktail that’s of more harm than benefit to you.
-This will give you a RxISK Polypharmacy Index.
+Calculate your RxISK Polypharmacy Index by checking on some of the things that increase the risk of you taking a drug cocktail that’s of more harm than benefit to you.
 The higher the number, the more you need to start the conversation with your doctor and / or pharmacist.
 You can print out the responses to the questions and your score to take with you and form the basis for intelligent conversation with your doctor, pharmacist or nurse practitioner.

 (If you find it useful and want to make a donation to help support this that would be great too!)